ldgabbay/jwplayer/fl5/doc/publishers/httpstreaming.rst

-.. _http:
+.. _httpstreaming:

 HTTP Pseudostreaming
 ====================

 Both MP4 and FLV videos can be played back with a mechanism called HTTP Pseudostreaming.
 This mechanism allows your viewers to seek to not-yet downloaded parts of a video.
 Youtube is an example site that offers this functionality.
-HTTP pseudostreaming is enabled by setting the :ref:`option <options>` *type=http* in your player.
+HTTP pseudostreaming is enabled by setting the :ref:`option <options>` *provider=http* in your player.

 HTTP pseudostreaming combines the advantages of straight HTTP downloads (it passes any firewall, viewers on bad connections can simply wait for the download) with the ability to seek to non-downloaded parts.
-The only drawbacks of HTTP Pseudostreaming compared to Flash's official :ref:`rtmp` are its reduced security (HTTP is easier to sniff than RTMP) and long loading times when seeking in large videos (> 15 minutes).
+The only drawbacks of HTTP Pseudostreaming compared to Flash's official :ref:`rtmpstreaming` are its reduced security (HTTP is easier to sniff than RTMP) and long loading times when seeking in large videos (> 15 minutes).

 HTTP Pseudostreaming should not be confused with HTTP Dynamic Streaming.
 The latter is a brand-new mechanism currently being developed by Adobe that works by chopping up the original video in so-called *chunks* of a few seconds each.
 The videoplayer seamlessly glues these chunks together again.
 This version of the JW Player does **not** support HTTP Dynamic Streaming.